Tyson Foods plant closure raises antitrust concerns among US farmers, experts

 Antitrust issues, particularly in meatpacking, have been a priority for the U.S. Department of Agriculture (USDA) under President Joe Biden, who in 2021 directed federal agencies to tackle consolidation.
 Four companies, including Tyson, control 55% to 85% of the beef, pork, and chicken markets.

 Tyson alerted Virginia farmers by phone on March 13 and later by mail that it will shut its Glen Allen plant on May 12, according to three poultry farmers who supply the plant.
-About 72 farmers raise chickens for the facility, said Wilmer Stoneman, a vice president of the Virginia Farm Bureau.
+The company said there are 55 farmers with 73 contracts who supply the plant with chickens raised for meat.

 Tyson spokesperson Alicia Buffer confirmed farmers received notice last week of the May 12 closing, and said Tyson intends to stop supplying them with chicks after March 28.